gft-mobile-pl/mvi/README.md

 }
 ```
 `BaseMviViewModel` accepts two parameters:
-- `initialViewState` - in the `Compose` world the initial state of the view is always required ⚠.
+- `initialViewState` - in the `Compose` world the initial state of the view is always required.
-Note that usually this doesn't have to be "correct data" right away if you know that you will provide the real data synchronously
+**Note:** initial data may not be a "correct data" if you plan to provide the real data synchronously
 in the `init` block (e.g. using `launch(start = CoroutineStart.UNDISPATCHED) {}`)
 - `savedStateHandle` (optional) - if you pass `SavedStateHandle` to the `BaseMviViewModel` it will automatically save/restore the view state when activity is killed/recreated.